McGill Physics Outreach

 I am committed to creating equitable and inclusive environments in physics and astronomy.
 This commitment drives a lot of the science communication and outreach that I do.
 For example, there is significant research that shows that attrition in physics can start as young as elementary school.
 Science in Space was founded, in part, to help mitigate this attrition for students of minority genders in physics.

 In addition to the outreach I discussed above, I also served on two committees related to Equity, Diveristy, and Inclusion within the McGill Physics Department from Spring of 2020 to Spring 2021.
 The goal of the two committees were to create a statement on Equity, Diversity, and Inclusion for the department, and to develop an action plan related to this statement.
 The final values statement can be found here.
 I also helped in developing a resource page for McGill students, which can be found here.
+Most recentely, I helped to develop an EDI plan for new CERC hire Jason Hessels at McGill.
+I am excited to be a key committee member for this plan over the coming years.